raphaellueckl/cobble-quarry/readme.md

 - `MULTI_SERVER` If you run several servers on one machine and have `AUTO_SHUTDOWN` enabled, you need to set this to true, otherwise, one Minecraft server - if empty - will shutdown the host computer (and therefore kill all other servers).
 - `DISABLE_AUTO_UPDATES` If you don't want Cobble Quarry to get and install the newest Minecraft versions automatically, set this variable!
 - `PORT` If you want a specific port for the Website interface or if you run a `MULTI_SERVER` setup, you need to add separate ports.
 You cannot run multiple servers on the default port `3000`.
+- `ENABLE_DEBUG_MODE` (Not recommended) Only set this, if you want to get more detailed logs to pin point an issue.
+Having this always enabled usually is of no use and will spam your server logs.
+Not an issue and they will be cleaned up anyways, but it's hard to find actually interesting info with log spam enabled.

 ## (Optional) Extended Installation - With focus on saving electricity